EatMoreChicken/splunk-sample-apps/README.md

-# splunk-sample-apps
+# Sample Splunk Apps
-Repository of sample Splunk apps.
+A repository of sample Splunk apps to build from!